jean997/causeSims/README.md

 Please use `mixsqp-0.1-97` which is currently the version on CRAN.

-Generate a data set: We are using some LD data that will be available soon.
+## Generate a data set

-The data consist of a data frame with snp information.
+We are using some LD data that can be downloaded [here.](https://zenodo.org/record/3235780) The data consist of a data frame with snp information.
 This data frame has at least these three columns

 + AF allele frequency